 Risk of Backdated Charges

-Councils can backdate premiums if a property’s been empty for years without notification.
-For example, a property empty since 2020 could face a £5,400 annual bill (based on a £1,800 base) if discovered in 2025.
+Councils can backdate premiums if a property has been empty for years without notification.
+For example, a property empty since 2024 could face a £3,600 annual bill (based on a £1,800 base) if discovered in 2026 – with the full premium applied from the one-year mark.

 Avoiding Council Tax Isn’t About Loopholes – It’s About Action